Beddingfield Funeral Service

 A celebration of life will be held on January 31 at 10:00 a.m. at The Church of Jesus Christ of Latter-day Saints chapel, 19100 Allendale Ave., Saratoga, CA. Those attending may wear bright colors to celebrate her joyful life.

-Norman Hawkins Stern
+Norman Hawkins "Hawk" Stern

 May 5, 1928 - January 8, 2026